 - Cite materials as per your discipline’s requirements – always ask yourself: what is the contribution of each citation to your argument, what does it help you achieve.

-Now, when you understand how to write literature review and what the purpose of lit review is, there is one more useful tip to keep in minds – whenever you are writing, you always need to consider your audience and the format they expect.
+Now, when you understand how to write a literature review and what the purpose of a lit review is, there is one more useful tip to keep in minds – whenever you are writing, you always need to consider your audience and the format they expect.
 Is your audience an experienced reader?
 Are they experts on your topic, or new to the material?
-Perhaps you may need to explain the basic theories and definitions, so that the audience can assess the merits of the problem you are investigating?
+Perhaps you may need to explain the basic theories and definitions so that the audience can assess the merits of the problem you are investigating?

 How to approach it?
 Think of it as if you need to take your readers by the hand and guide them at first, so they can understand the rest of the paper without your help.
 At the end of the review, the reader should feel like he has learned something new about the topic.
 That means that your argument has shown a new perspective.